CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

-## Benchmark A Simple Collection using a .NET Core Application
+## Benchmark your Collection using a Java Application

-> In the next part of this lab, you will test a large dataset using a special benchmarking tool available on GitHub.com.
+> In the next part of this lab, you will test a large dataset against your collection using a benchmarking tool available on GitHub.com.

 ### Clone Existing Java Project